How to merge items with your catalog

 Developer

-The Catalog source supports shallow merge operations, enabling updates to one or more fields in a catalog item.
+The Catalog source supports shallow merge operations, enabling updates to one or more fields in a catalog object.
 If the item doesn’t exist, it will be created, and if the field is missing, it will be added.

 This operation should be used when it’s impossible to validate the existence of an item in the Catalog source before partially updating it.